boostorg/boost/more/getting_started/windows.rst

    built-in decompression as it can be painfully slow for large archives.

 .. _7-Zip: http://www.7-zip.org

-.. [#installer-src] If you used the installer_ from Boost Consulting and deselected “Source and Documentation”  (it's selected by default), you won't see the ``libs/`` subdirectory.
-   That won't affect your ability to use precompiled binaries, but you won't be able to rebuild libraries from scratch.

 .. [#pch] There's no problem using Boost with precompiled headers;
    these instructions merely avoid precompiled headers because it